-The Court granted a motion that a stay of execution be granted in order to properly review the record of prior proceedings.

-Herrington stated that he expects a delay of anywhere from 6 months to and by on, ble
+The Court granted a motion that a stay of execution be granted in order proceedings.
+Herrington stated that he expects a delay of anywhere from 6 months to

-Reeves was found guilty and sentenced to death in the Martha Lennox murder which occurred at her residence in Clarksville
+Reeves was found guilty and sentenced to death in the Martha Lennox murder which occurred at her residence in Clarksville.